Provable Offline Preference-Based Reinforcement Learning

 \section{Related Work}

-\textbf{Reinforcement learning from human feedback.} The closest work to ours is \cite{zhu2023principled}, which also studies offline RLHF, but their algorithm and analysis are restricted to linear models.
+\textbf{Preference-based Reinforcement Learning.} The closest work to ours is \cite{zhu2023principled}, which also studies offline PbRL, but their algorithm and analysis are restricted to linear models.
 Our algorithm and analysis extend to general function approximation.
 Indeed, general classes such as neural networks are commonly employed in practice \citep{christiano2017deep,abdelkareem2022advances}.
-In the special case of linear rewards and preferences over trajectories, while our algorithms differ, our guarantees generalize theirs. see Section~\ref{sec:known} for more discussion.
+In the special case of linear rewards and preferences over trajectories, while our algorithms differ, our guarantees recover theirs.
+So, our guarantees are more general; see Section~\ref{sec:known}.
 Moreover, they only consider the setting where the transition kernel is known, while our work can also handle unknown transitions.
 Finally, in the case of action-based preferences, \citet{zhu2023principled} cannot provide guarantees with partial coverage, even under their restriction to linear models.
 We demonstrate how to achieve meaningful guarantees under partial coverage and a soft margin (Assumption~\ref{ass:soft}).

-\citet{wirth2017survey} provide a survey of Preference-based RL (PbRL).
+\citet{wirth2017survey} provide a survey of PbRL.
 PbRL has received considerable attention in theoretical RL \citep{yue2012k,novoseller2020dueling,xu2020preference,pacchiano2021dueling,chen2022human} but the focus is largely on online PbRL.
 To the best of our knowledge, \citet{zhu2023principled} is the only previous work to provide theoretical guarantees for offline PbRL.